Dladd66/business-retirement-vault-marketing/campaign-schedule.md

 ## Next Steps Checklist

-- ⏭️ Create and post client success story on all platforms
+- ⏭️ Create and post client success story on all platforms (NEXT IMMEDIATE STEP)
 - ⏭️ Set up tracking links for all text messages and emails
 - ⏭️ Create a system for monitoring and responding to engagement
 - ⏭️ Prepare follow-up content based on initial response